Ensuring Accountability with Digital Reading Logs

 • Fraudulent logging occurred at 33% of Beanstack school sites.

-• Where it did occur, over half had fewer than 3 students fraudulently logged during the whole school year, with most occurring on a during a single day.
+• Where it did occur, over half had fewer than 3 students fraudulently logged during the whole school year, with most occurring on a single day.

 Combine this data, demonstrating relatively low real-world instances of fraudulent logging, with another important consideration: We’ve found that the more educators police student reading, the less motivated students will be.
 Beanstack’s reading validation challenges—which offer limited quizzing—do not gain significant student engagement.
 These reading challenges average just 11.19% active student participation compared to traditional reading challenges.